Emergency Dental Care Narberth, PA

 COLD SORES OR CANKER SORES

 If you have one of these sores, over-the-counter medication will typically provide relief.
 If the sores persist, please call us, as we can treat the affected area(s) with laser dentistry.

 QUESTIONS?
-CONTACT YOUR DENTIST IN NARBERTH, PA
+CONTACT YOUR EMERGENCY DENTIST IN NARBERTH, PA

-If you have any emergencies and you need to get a hold of us, please don’t hesitate reach us by phone at (610) 664-6061.
+If you have any dental emergencies and you need to get a hold of us, please don’t hesitate to reach us by phone at (610) 664-6061.
 You can schedule an appointment with us by giving us a call.
 If you have any questions or concerns, we encourage you to contact us.